 Shuttles: A shuttle equipped with a wheelchair lift is available to transport guests from the bottom of Universal Hollywood Drive (next to Lankershim Blvd.) to the hotels, CityWalk and the Theme Park.

 A shuttle is available to transport guests that cannot navigate the escalators between the Theme Park’s Lower Lot and Upper Lot.
 Please refer to your Studio Map to find Lower Lot/Upper Lot transportation locations.

 Service Animals: Service animal stations are located at the following locations:

 • In the Upper Lot by the entrance to Universal’s Animal Actors

 • In the Lower Lot next to the Starway across from the Jurassic World lagoon

 • Outside the Park by the accessible parking adjacent to the security checkpoint

 For more information about specific ride requirements, download the Rider Guide (2019) here.

-Tip for Parents (thanks to Knotts Berry Farm): It is recommended that as an added safety measure you take a photo of members of your party (especially if you have a child with ASD who tends to dart away or wander off) on your mobile device.
+Tip for Parents (thanks to Knotts Berry Farm): It is recommended that as an added safety measure you take a photo of members of your party (especially if you have a child who tends to dart away or wander off) on your mobile device.
 This photo can be of great assistance to quickly reunite your party if you are separated.